uncomplexlearning/a-level/markdown/cs.md

 #### Class

-- defines methods and property/attribute fields that capture the common behaviours and characteristics of objects
+- Defines methods and property/attribute fields that capture the common behaviours and characteristics of objects

 #### Object